python/mypy/doc/dev-intro.md

 typeshed stubs to run tests since they would seriously slow down tests.

-### Built-in Operation for an Already Supported Type

-If you want to add support for a new primitive operation for a type that mypyc already supports in some fashion, you generally have to do at least these steps:

-* Add a new operation to `mypyc.ops`.
-Often you only need to add a suboperation to `PrimitiveOp` or `Branch` instead of defining a new `Op` subclass.
-We don't have test cases specifically for operations.

-* Generate the new operation in `mypyc.genops`.
-Also add test cases (see Syntactic Sugar for more information).

-* Implement C generation for the new operation in `mypyc.emitfunc`.
-Test cases are located in `mypyc.test.test_emitfunc`.
-They are normal Python unit tests instead of data-driven test cases.

-* Test that your new operation works by adding a test case to `test-data/run.test` and verifying that it passes.
-You don't always need to commit the new test.
-If your operation is pretty straightforward, you can omit a test in `run.test` and just add a note with your PR mentioning that you've verified that your change works end-to-end.
+### Adding C Helpers

-If your operation compiles into a lot of C code, you may also want to add a C helper function for the operation to make the generated code smaller.
+If you add an operation that compiles into a lot of C code, you may also want to add a C helper function for the operation to make the generated code smaller.
 Here is how to do this:

 * Add the operation to `lib-rt/CPy.h`.
 Usually defining a static function is the right thing to do, but feel free to also define